 The requirement to annually report on progress against the borough's attainment of carbon neutrality by 2045 was set out by Council.
-A clear performance framework is required to enable Members, officers, partners and the public to assess whether the Council is achieving what it set out to do in this plan.
-In order to align to the Council's Corporate Performance Management approach, the following key principles are adopted:
+A clear performance framework is required to enable members, officers, partners and the public to assess whether the Council is achieving what it set out to do in this plan.
+In order to align to the Council's corporate performance management approach, the following key principles are adopted.

-Proportionality: Performance management will track and focus on the issues that make the biggest difference, being tailored to the appropriate audience, rather than being an end in itself.
-The focus will be on improvement supported by efficient processes and systems for reporting, analysis and data collection

-- Depth vs breadth: There needs to be a balance between the range of information available and the depth of understanding it can give.
+- Proportionality: Performance management will track and focus on the issues that make the biggest difference, being tailored to the appropriate audience, rather than being an end in itself.
+The focus will be on improvement supported by efficient processes and systems forreporting, analysis and data collection. - Depth vs breadth: There needs to be a balance between the range of information available and the depth of understanding it can give.
 Fewer indicators can enable more insight, analysis and focused improvement, as having an abundance of indicators can make it difficult to 'see the wood for the trees'.
 Given the limited amount of time available to decision makers to scrutinise and review performance data, it is therefore preferable to have fewer, but meaningful, indicators, and arrange for 'deep-dives' into areas of underperformance. - Intelligent target setting: Recognising that this plan is the start of a 25-year monitoring period, targets are set on a medium-term basis where possible, specifically, to the end of the current Council Plan period.
 Targets will be set by taking account of Anthesis data, benchmarking information, considering historical trends and considering resources. - Managed flexibility: Measures, targets and actions are sensitive to changed circumstances and a refresh of the framework takes place on annual basis in an open and transparent manner.

 19 performance indicators are proposed to track performance against this plan.
 These indicators are not directly correlated to all actions within the plan, but act as proxies for the delivery of the plan's objectives.
 The Council is not able to directly influence the attainment of the target on all indicators.
-Measures are therefore categorised as being either "Direct Influence" or "Indirect Influence".
-The performance framework will enable members and residents to hold the Council to account for under-performance, and enable us to celebrate good performance.
+Measures are therefore categorised as being either "direct influence" or "indirect influence".
+The performance framework will enable members and residents to hold the Council to account for under-performance and enable us to celebrate good performance.
 Where a need to improve performance is identified, the Climate Change team will offer facilitated workshops with the relevant service to seek to understand and resolve barriers to delivering better outcomes.
-Responsibility for the production of an annual report sits with the Climate Change Strategy Manager, in consultation with the Cabinet Member for the Climate Emergency and the Climate Emergency Taskforce.

-3.4 Best Practice:
+3.4 Best practice:

-Hundreds of Councils throughout the UK have declared a climate emergency, in a range of different contexts, from predominantly rural areas such as Cornwall, to cities such as Manchester, Leeds and Bristol.
-We have reviewed the process of responding to the declaration of a Climate Emergency and sought to take learning from areas evidencing best practice.
-Examples of common themes in responding to the Climate Emergency, and how we have learnt from them, include:
+Hundreds of councils throughout the UK have declared a climate emergency, in a range of different contexts, from predominantly rural areas such as Cornwall, to cities such as Manchester, Leeds and Bristol.
+We have reviewed the process of responding to the declaration of a climate emergency and sought to take learning from areas evidencing best practice.
+Examples of common themes in responding to the climate emergency, and how we have learnt from them, are below.